 In the evenings, we gather around the campfire or at the amphitheatre to share stories about the Park’s natural and cultural heritage.
-This past summer, interpretive guides told the story of the Park in the context of Canada 150.

 In November, things quiet down, and we head back into the classroom to discuss how we humans can better understand and respect the needs of animals while benefiting from the Park’s many recreational activities.